kestra-io/terraform-provider-kestra/docs/data-sources/namespace_file.md

 ### Required

+- `content` (String) Content to store in the file, expected to be a UTF-8 encoded string.
-- `destination_path` (String) The path to the namespace file.
+- `filename` (String) The filename to the namespace file.
 - `namespace` (String) The namespace of the namespace file resource.

 ### Optional

-- `content` (String) Content to store in the file, expected to be a UTF-8 encoded string.
 - `tenant_id` (String) The tenant id.

 ### Read-Only